Ivan Fedorovich Choultsé: Life in Nice and death

-Choultsé's works are scarce in Russia, as Russian museums nowadays mostly lack his works, with rare exceptions of Saint Petersburg Arctic and Antarctic Museum and Dagestan Fine Arts Museum.
-His works can though be frequently found in American and Canadian collections (Hillwood Museum in Washington D.C., WSU Museum of Art (Washington State University), Indianapolis Museum of Art, Montreal Museum of Fine Arts).
-Many works are part of private collections.
+Choultsé's works are scarce in Russia; Russian museums seldom hold his works, with the rare exceptions of Saint Petersburg Arctic and Antarctic Museum and Dagestan Fine Arts Museum.
+However, his works can frequently be found in American and Canadian collections (Hillwood Museum in Washington D.C., WSU Museum of Art (Washington State University), Indianapolis Museum of Art, Montreal Museum of Fine Arts).
+Many of his works are in private collections.

 Choultsé's work

 Throughout all his life Choultsé was a singer of nature in his art: he praised its lands, sky, moon, plants.
 But the most important elements, the true heroes of his paintings were undoubtedly snow and water.
 The artistic world of Choultsé is a world without people or animals.
 His preferred type of a landscape is a winter view, frequently not Russian but Swiss.
 He was called a "magician of light" because of an almost magic realism of his paintings.
 Toronto art dealer G. Blair Laing wrote in his book Memoirs of an Art Dealer, 1979:He painted spectacular snow scenes in which the light seems to come from behind the canvas and glow.
 The critics scorned these pictures as photographic and called them non-art – but today this style of painting is called "magic-realism" and is much admired by critics and museum people.